pjotal/test_jython/README.md

  7. To compile your project do: `mvn build`
  8. To run python files do: `java -jar test_jython-<version>.jar classes/main.py`

+=Workaround for PyDev's issue of not detecting the dependencies imported via Maven=

+ 1. `git clone git@github.com:kbrowder/PyJDT.git`
+ 2. Copy the two **net.\*** directories to the Eclipse dropins folder (Eclipse.app/Contents/Eclipse/dropins)
+ 3. Restart Eclipse
+ 4. Try to import the class that was not importing before

 Enjoy! :)

 [Eclipse]: http://www.eclipse.org/